Gertrude Denman, Baroness Denman: Australia

-Among her other interests was the Melbourne Repertory Theatre Club, founded by Gregan McMahon, which she supported by attending productions, entertaining the company at Government House, and aiding their efforts to raise funds.
-Trudie also organised an exhibition of old furniture, silver and china held at Government House in April 1914.
+Among her other interests were the arts; the Melbourne Repertory Theatre Club, founded by Gregan McMahon, which she supported by attending productions, entertaining the company at Government House, and aiding their efforts to raise funds; she opened the first exhibition of the national Australian Art Association at the Melbourne Athenaeum on 8 May 1913; and Denman also organised an exhibition of old furniture, silver and china at Government House in April 1914.
 She collected over 500 exhibits, many from her own collections and those of her friend Nellie Melba.
 The exhibition was a great success with over 20,000 people attending over ten days, and the profits split between the Theatre club and the Arts and Crafts Society.

 On 11 March 1913 Lady Denman accompanied her husband and the rest of a Vice-Regal party to the Yass-Canberra district of New South Wales.
 The following day they were to perform the official opening ceremony of the new capital of Australia.
 The Minister for Home Affairs, King O'Malley, was determined that a start should be made on the new capital during the Labor government's term of office, and that a formal ceremony should be held, even though the participants would have to camp out in the bush.
 For some time before the ceremony itself, the name chosen for the new capital had been the subject of some controversy.
 Many names had been put forward, but the one chosen by the Cabinet was kept secret, even from the Governor-General, until the moment of its announcement.